ryanology045/writings/content/crumbs/organoids.md

 - Inherent plasticity allows topological fluidity - two separate models can merge into one, a single model can seperate to two, etc.
 - Inherent plasticity also allows total integration to other AI models (even with those that are not organoids!)

-The in-depth details of some of such exotic utilities however deserve their own separate posts, where one should expect TRUE NOVELTY (noone has thought of it before) and VERY IMPACTFUL (no - what you're thinking doesn't even compare with what's being thought of).
+The in-depth details of some of such exotic utilities however deserve their own separate posts, where one can check the other writings on Praxis.